-Appendix D summarizes the basic Swing components, their event listeners, and their most commonly used constructors and methods.
-Most importantly, it gives references to some examples of their use.
+Appendix C summarizes the basic Swing components, their event listeners, and their most commonly used constructors and methods.
+Most importantly, it gives references to some examples of their use in this book's case studies, labs, and exercises.

-16.4 Layouts
+17.4 Layouts